harmslab/pdbtools/README.md

 **output**: Most scripts dump out a pdb file to standard out.
 This can be captured using the ">" redirect.
 Some write an output file that uses the name of the input pdb file as a suffix (e.g. pdb_close-contacts.py 1stn.pdb creates a file called 1stn.pdb.close_contacts).

+##Third Party Software
-**Note**: Some scripts require installation of third-party programs.
+Some scripts require installation of third-party programs.
 These should be installed according to the instructions given by the third-party, then placed into the $PATH variable.
 To use the scripts that require CHARMM, the `$CHARMM` environment variable must be set to the directory containing the `charmm` binary and the `$CHARMM_LIB` environment variable to the directory containing the charmm parameter files.

 ##Contributing